n8n-io/n8n-docs/docs/insight2/data-sources/firestore.md

 Insight² connects to your Cloud Firestore using JSON key of your GCP service account.
 To generate a new key, check out [Firestore's official documentation](https://cloud.google.com/iam/docs/creating-managing-service-account-keys#iam-service-account-keys-create-console).

 Once the key is downloaded, click on `+` button of data sources panel at the left-bottom corner of the app editor.
 Select Firestore from the modal that pops up.
 Paste the key in the field for GCP key.
-Click on `Test connection' button to verify if the service account can access Firestore from Insight² server.
+Click on `Test connection` button to verify if the service account can access Firestore from Insight² server.
 Click on `Save` button to save the datasource.